 Do I have to take part?

-You don’t have to take part in trial and you will have the option to stay with your 600 hours.
 You can take up as much or as little of the hours you wish, within the model framework.
-Currently this is a minimum of two and half hours and eight hours in any one day.
 Feedback from families who are accessing the increased hours is positive and highlights many benefits.
 Reporting positive developments in their child's social skills, confidence and language and described their children as settled, happy and making new friends.
-With the longer day offering good preparation for transition to P1 and eating lunch in a school environment.

 I am concerned that this is too long a day for my child and they may require a nap?